DoctorKhan/The-Social-Game-Book/src/20_part/170_engine_vs_family_two_operating_systems.md

-# The Engine vs The Family - The Two Operating Systems
+# The Machine vs The Kin - The Two Operating Systems

 Cold Open — Two Meetings, Same Tuesday
 “Numbers are down.
 If you can’t hit velocity, we’ll replace you,” the manager says.
 The room goes still.